Unturned3/Microdot/readme.md

 every time is not a fun task to do), but luckily I got some help from [other people](thanks.md), which spared me from wasting more time.

-I learned _a lot_ in the end, and I thought it would be good for me to share my experience so other people wouldn't have to go through the same process and waste an awful lot of time.
+I learned a lot in the end, and I thought it would be good for me to share my experience so other people wouldn't have to go through the same process and waste an awful lot of time.

-### What does "Microdot" mean?

-Microdots are a steganographic technique that involves photographically shrinking a large chunk of text to the size of a typographical dot, such as a period.
-This term is used here to figuratively show the fact that Microdot Linux compresses a lot of functionality into a tiny amount of space.

-### Who is the intended audience of the Microdot Project?

-The Microdot Project is primarily intended for people who is interested in constructing a custom Linux system (it seems like that this is quite a popular activity for Linux users).
-However, besides that, the Microdot Project also provides useful information on cross compilation, which could be useful outside the scope of Linux system building.

 ### What's the difference between the Microdot and other projects?